PhapaleSai/College_repo/README.md

 ---

+# Assignemnt Exploring Containerization and Application Deployment with Docker
-# 🐳 My First Docker Project (Apache Web Server on AWS EC2)
+🐳 My First Docker Project (Apache Web Server on AWS EC2)

 Hi future me 👋,
 This is what I did today step by step.
 Read it like a story so you don’t forget 🚀